sanjithVprabhu/Devotron/README.md

-# VEDA
+# DEVOTRON

 > Bring any business to life on WhatsApp through conversation, not configuration.

-VEDA is a conversational agent platform: a meta-agent named **Veda** interviews business owners, generates a versioned **Business Blueprint**, and stands up a per-tenant agent that runs the business end-to-end on WhatsApp (and Twitter).
+DEVOTRON is a conversational agent platform: a meta-agent named **DEVOTRON** interviews business owners, generates a versioned **Business Blueprint**, and stands up a per-tenant agent that runs the business end-to-end on WhatsApp (and Twitter).
 See [`spec/`](./spec/) for the full architectural specification.

 ## Repo layout